wallabag/wallabag/en/admin/console_commands.md

 wallabag:export
 ---------------

-This command helps you to export all entries for an user.
+This command helps you to export all entries for a user.

 Usage: